itskarelleh/oddysee-hls-audio-player/CONTRIBUTING.md

-# Contributing to AudioHLS Player
+# Contributing to HLS Audio Player

 ## Our Philosophy